Pandion I

 In Greek mythology, Pandion I (/pænˈdaɪɒn/; Ancient Greek: Πανδίων) was a legendary King of Athens, the son and heir to Erichthonius of Athens and his wife, the naiad Praxithea.
 Through his father, he was the grandson of the god Hephaestus.

 Family

 Pandion married a naiad, Zeuxippe, and they had two sons Erechtheus and Butes, and two daughters Procne and Philomela.
 In some accounts, he was also called the father of Teuthras, father of Thespius, and of Cephalus, lover of Eos (Dawn).
+In Hesiod and Sappho Pandion is also said to be the father of the Swallow or Chelidon, the doublet of Philomela, though Procne's doublet Aëdon is never his daughter.
+Some scholars think Chelidon's father is a different Pandion, a doublet of Pandareus (Aëdon's father).